 You will expand upon your understanding of teaching and its connection with theory, your knowledge and understanding of the primary curriculum and your ability to reflect and improve on your own practice.
 You will also begin to enquire systematically into your own practice and choose an area of study from a number of electives.

-You will develop and link the ideas of how education impacts on society, what the most effective practices within the classroom are, and how can you enquire into your own teaching and improve it by using evidence-based approaches.
+You will develop and link the ideas of how education impacts on society, what the most effective practices within the classroom are, and how you can enquire into your own teaching and improve it by using evidence-based approaches.
 You will be able to take another elective in this year.

 Special Glasgow feature

-This is a Masters degree programme with undergraduate entry.
+This is a Masters degree qualification with undergraduate entry.
 You will graduate after year 4 qualified to teach with a Masters Diploma in Education (a higher qualification than a BEd degree).
 At any stage in the subsequent five years you will be able to complete the remaining credits in fulfilment of your Masters degree.
-This can be done on a part-time basis in full-time work as a teacher.
+This can be done on a part-time basis while in full-time work as a teacher.
 Studies will continue to blend theoretical and research approaches with classroom practice.